erdemegemarasli/CS319-03-Group3E/README.md

 1 castle tower as the base,
 3 or more side-knights (blue),
 4 or more enemy-knights (red).
+This features are same as the real game(classical mode).
+However, we are planning to add extra modes which will be different from the real game Walls&Warriors.
-We are planning to add extra modes (classical-level design-campaign) to our application.
+We are planning to add extra modes: level design and campaign to our application.
 Upgrades will be decided later.

 In the classical mode of our application,